 Helen Charman is a writer, academic and poet based in Glasgow, Scotland.
-Her book, MOTHER STATE, social history of motherhood in Britain and Northern Ireland from 1973 to the present day, will be published by Allen Lane (Penguin) in 2023.
+Her book, MOTHER STATE, a social history of motherhood in Britain and Northern Ireland from 1973 to the present day, will be published by Allen Lane (Penguin) in 2023.
 She finished her AHRC-funded PhD, on maternity and capitalism in nineteenth-century fiction, in 2019, and is a Teaching Fellow in the Department of English Studies at Durham University; she is also part of a doctoral supervisory team at Glasgow School of Art.

 Her poetry pamphlets SUPPORT, SUPPORT (Offord Road Books), DADDY POEM (Spam Press) and WORRY WORK (Earthbound Press) came out in 2018, 2019 and 2020 respectively, and IN THE PLEASURE DAIRY was published by Sad Press in 2020.
 She has been shortlisted for the Ivan Juritz Prize for Creative Experiment and the inaugural WHITE REVIEW Poet's Prize.
 Her writing can be found in THE WHITE REVIEW, the GUARDIAN, POETRY REVIEW, ANOTHER GAZE, the STINGING FLY, the BAFFLER, FRIEZE, and elsewhere.
 She is on the editorial board at MAP magazine.

 'In these poems we find a lyricism that is skilfully elided or entirely exploded by